Celebrating 80 Years of Community.

 Continuing a Compassionate Legacy

-Well know for its Des Moines community, Wesley has been home to generations of Northwest families.
+Well known for its Des Moines community, Wesley has been home to generations of Northwest families.
 Today, Wesley provides home health services for residents across King and Pierce counties with communities in Des Moines, Auburn, Puyallup, Bonney Lake and Renton.

 Our vision is to build a network of services providing a continuum of care so that residents, clients and their families receive the care they need without having to leave their community.